kuldeeplko/mostfit-1/INSTALL.md

     # 6. Now take it out for a spin...

     # Seed the database with some test data (something to look at):
-    bundle exec bin/seed.rb
+    bin/seed.rb

-    # By default the web-application binds to port 4000 which is good enough
+    # Start the web-application (uses Passenger and binds to port 3000)...
-    # for testing and development purposes.
-    # A browser on the same machine should find it on: http://0.0.0.0:4000
+    # A browser on the same machine should find it on: http://0.0.0.0:3000
-    bundle exec merb  # starts the web-app
+    # NOTE: The Passenger webserver installs itself the first time it is run.
+    passenger start

-    # Or use the console interface:
+    # Hit the internal using the console interface by invoking:
-    bundle exec merb -i
+    merb -i

+    # Mostfit comes with many scripts, known as 'tasks'...
+    bundle exec rake -T      # list all tasks bundle exec rake routes  # invokes `routes` task (lists all known routes)